ceramic-engine/ceramic-engine.github.io/content/guides/01-introduction/01-discover-ceramic.md

 <p>
 <img src="/static/img/diagram-ceramic-discover.png" alt="Ceramic architecture" />
-<div class="caption">A chart showing how ceramic is architected and what platforms you can export to.</div>
+<div class="caption">A chart showing how Ceramic is architected and what platforms you can export to.</div>
 </p>

 With this separation of concerns between high level API and backends, ceramic is designed from the grounds up to be portable.
 New backends could be added in the future to handle new platforms, without having to change the high level API.
 The latest addition is the Unity backend, which is pretty new for now but already successfully runs ceramic apps like [my latest jam game](https://twitter.com/jeremyfaivre/status/1332806848060256260).